Rental Licensing Requirements

 Many rental dwelling owners delegate day-to-day management and maintenance to professional property management companies and agents.
 In order to receive the discount, the property owner must still complete the training and produce the certificate.
 The owner on record will be validated against the records maintained by the Auditor/Treasurer’s Office at Sherburne County.

 If the property is owned by a business or corporation, the owner or at least one principal agent of the business or corporation may complete the training to receive the discount.

 Education is one of the key components of ensuring a successful landlord-tenant-community relationship.
 The city encourages rental dwelling owners to partake in training programs to help minimize risk, mitigate problems, and to keep Elk River a vibrant community.

-Computer-based training is available at www.RentEd.com.
-Rent Ed is provided by LSS Housing Services, a nonprofit service committed to building successful communities.
+Computer-based training is available online through Rent Ed, an LSS Housing Services nonprofit service committed to building successful communities.

 All modules of the training must be completed to receive credit.
 To receive the conversion fee discount, provide a copy of your certificate to the city.
-Copies can be provided at the time the application is made (in person or via mail) or can be emailed to ERFD.FABS@ElkRiverMN.gov.
+Copies can be provided at the time the application is made (in person or via mail) or can be emailed.

 - Basics of property owner/tenant laws

 - Tenant screening and selection